Providing information, training, instruction or supervision for workers

-- what your workplace is physically like (eg is it a quiet office, a busy workshop, a construction site with lots of workers and members of the public nearby?)
+- what your workplace is physically like (for example is it a quiet office, a busy workshop, a construction site with lots of workers and members of the public nearby?)

-- what your work involves (eg what machinery, equipment, PPE and substances are used? what are the control measures in place?)
+- what your work involves (for example what machinery, equipment, PPE and substances are used? what are the control measures in place?)

-- your workers (eg what is their level and depth of experience?)
+- your workers (for example what is their level and depth of experience?)

 - what the known work risks are.

 Using this information work out what skills, knowledge and experience your workers will need to work safely.
 This includes what information and training is required for dealing with emergencies.

 Now work out what training, instruction, information or supervision will be needed for workers to gain the skills, knowledge or experience to work safely.
 The following prompts will help you to decide how to best deliver adequate and suitable training, instruction, information or supervision to workers.